 The arrival of Patricia Quinn as the Ghost of Christmas Past sees Scrooge revisit his own past.
 The establishing shots of Scrooge’s schoolhouse are presented via a series of illustrated images, with Horden and Quinn overlaid.
-You can either view this as a necessity, due to the production’s low-budget, or an inspired choice.
+You can either view this as a necessity, due to the production’s low-budget, or as an inspired artistic choice.
 One nice moment occurs when we move into the schoolhouse and there’s another illustration – which then morphs into a real-life scene.

 Almost unrecognisable, thanks to a heavy beard, is Bernard Lee as the Ghost of Christmas Present (although his voice is unmistakable).
 Paul Copley is slightly too jolly and irritating as Fred, but this a rare production mistep.
 Clive Merrison, with an impressive wig, is a fine Bob Cratchit whilst Zoe Wanamaker is equally good as Belle.
 There’s plenty of other familiar faces, including John Salthouse, John Ringham, June Brown and Christopher Biggins whilst the brief opening narration is provided by (an uncredited) Brian Blessed.